dshomoye/dshomoye.github.io/content/blog/trying-rust-lang/index.md

 My wishlist for Rust long-term:
 - A solid cross platform sdk for building native apps.
 I generally prefer the speed of native apps versus electron-based apps.
 But there really aren't a lot of great alternative to electron and JavaScript here (ie. VSCode's unimpressive handling of large files vs Sublime).
 I think Rust would be a perfect fit.
 - Native DOM apis for wasm.
-Right now, wasm apps regardless of the language the wasm bundle is written in, still depend on the JS dom api for making changes to UI.
+Right now, wasm code, regardless of the language, still depends on the JS dom api for making changes to UI.
 So technically, they're not yet any faster than JavaScript.
 That will (hopefully) eventually change.
 And when it does; I think the web will become an even more platform for building... everything.

 - - - -